 - Compassionate – You’re going through a difficult time.
 We respect that and treat our clients with courtesy and kindness.

-How Can the Criminal Defense Lawyers at McKinney, Tucker & Lemel Help You?
+How Can Our Criminal Defense Lawyers in Rock Hill at McKinney, Tucker & Lemel LLC Help You?

-Our attorneys are very experienced with all phases involved in a criminal case.
+Our Rock Hill criminal defense attorneys are very experienced with all phases involved in a criminal case.
 This includes the best ways to handle interaction with law enforcement before charges are brought to the follow-up necessary after the final court appearance is made.

 We pride ourselves not only on knowing the processes and pitfalls of a criminal matter, but in our ability to explain them to our clients in a clear and understandable manner.
 In the end, regardless of the outcome, we want our clients to know that they had strong, clear, and qualified guidance throughout a difficult and high-risk process.